200ug/golfed.xyz/content/posts/understanding-srdi.md

 - XOR encrypted payload shellcode
   - Unique key generated during shellcode generation

-If we take a look at the whole [repository](https://git.umbrella.haus/ae/airborne), we can identify the PoC injector (utilizing plain `CreateRemoteThread`) as quite apparent weak link in the chain.
+If we take a look at the complete implementation, we can identify the PoC injector (utilizing plain `CreateRemoteThread`) as quite apparent weak link in the chain.
 Projects like [BypassAV by matro7sh](https://github.com/matro7sh/BypassAV) display a variety of a lot better techniques, if one is interested in improving in that area:

 ![Map of essential AV/EDR bypass methods](/images/understanding-srdi/bypass-av.png)